Enoggera

 Enoggera has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 25 projects that may affect this region.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 25 projects likely to impact the area.
 Notable projects include Ile Ashgrove, Breathe Residences Alderley, Sanctuary Residences Ashgrove, and Eildon Hill Residences.
-The following list details those most likely to be relevant.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.